chrisLaflamme/AwsTools/README.md

 ### Creds
 #### swap_creds
-This task will rename files in you .aws directory to help you manage multiple AWS account credentials.
-There is an notion of AWS profile partitioning that is supported in the AWS credentials file itself but having two separate files helps prevent accidentally interacting with the incorrect AWS account.
+This task will rename files in you .aws directory to help you manage interacting with two different AWS account credentials.
+There is a notion of AWS profile partitioning that is supported in the AWS credentials file itself but having two separate files helps prevent accidentally interacting with the incorrect AWS account.
+This task requires that you have the following two files in your .aws/ directory and that they be properly configured with the corresponding credentials.
+> .aws/credentials

+> .aws/credentials_personal OR .aws/credentials_work